OpenAstronomy/pyastro/pages/index.rst

    :width: 75px

-Python in Astronomy is a conference series focusing on the use, development and community surrounding Python packages for all types of Astronomy.
+Python in Astronomy is a conference series focusing on the use, development, and community surrounding Python packages for all types of Astronomy.

 `2017 </2017>`__